-At Solefield, as well as having many instances where older children read with younger ones, a wonderful Book Week, visiting authors, reading cinemas, competitions and our fabulous library, we encourage boys to read with their form teachers for a minimum of 6 minutes at start and end of every school day.
+At Solefield, our fabulous library is right at the heart of the school and accessible to all freely throughout lessons and break times.
+We have a Reading Committee, Library Prefect and Reading Reps of all ages who organise events and buy books on behalf of their year group.
+We also have many instances where older children read with younger ones, a wonderful Book Week, visiting authors, reading cinemas, competitions and we encourage boys to read for a minimum of 6 minutes every school day.

 - Stress-busting The practice of using books, poetry and other written words as a form of therapy has helped humans for centuries.
 We all know that our brains can't operate at maximum capacity 24/7.
 We all need to disengage from the real world and to rest our cognitive capabilities to be able to get back to peak functionality.
 Research at the University of Sussex shows that reading is the most effective way to overcome stress, beating other methods like listening to music, yoga or taking a walk.
 Within 6 minutes of silent reading, participants' heart rates slow and tension in their muscles eases up to 68%.
 Psychologists believe reading works so well because the mind's concentration creates a distraction that eases the body's stress.
 For these reasons, fiction reading can also be very effective for creating a sleep ritual and disengaging the mind from the tasks and stresses of the day.